Shopping addiction: How to stop being a shopaholic

 Based on my own experience — and based on conversations I've had with others — here are seven strategies you can use to fight a shopping addiction:

-- Track every penny you spend.
 You may not even be aware of how much you’re spending.
 Back when I let my emotions rule my financial life, I had no idea how many books I was buying, for example.
 But once I started tracking every dollar that came into and went out of my life, patterns became clear.
-When you see your spending patterns, you can act on them.
+When you track every penny you spend, you can act on them.

 Each of these techniques can help curb your shopping addiction to some degree.
 Different techniques will appeal to different people.